-Another 57 words (4 lines of text) are included under the topic Early Norwald Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Norwald Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Wm.
 Norwell, who arrived in Virginia in 1639; Edward Normanswell, who settled in Virginia in 1653; Peter Norrell, who came to Virginia in 1648; Walter Norrell, who came to Virginia in 1650.